holodosik/ULTRAKILL-like-Arch-Boot-Animation/README.md

 # ULTRAKILL-like-Arch-Boot-Animation
-ULTRAKILL-like custom ARCH LINUX boot animation
+A custom boot animation for Plymouth Arch Linux.
+Plymouth installation guide you can look on [ArchWiki](https://wiki.archlinux.org/title/Plymouth).